 Take a Personal Loan

 In some cases, it may be easier and cheaper to get a personal loan, especially if you have good credit.
 Once you get a personal loan, you can go to the dealer and just buy the car you want, new or used; it’s your call.
 I guarantee you the salesman won’t be smiling as his arrangement with financiers would be in jeopardy.
-Don’t be surprised if your attempts to get a discounted price does not work as you had hoped.
+Don’t be surprised if your attempts to get a discounted price do not work as you had hoped.
 The beauty of taking a personal loan to buy a car is that you can decide to sell the car later to pay off the loan should things get tight.
-However, if you decide to take up a personal loan, make sure that your payments are never late as this will have a negative impact on your credit score.
+However, if you decide to take up a personal loan, make sure that your payments are never late as this will hurt your credit score.

 Get Pre-Approved for a Loan First

 Being approved for auto financing before you head to the car dealer puts you in the driver’s seat (literally) when it comes to negotiating for the best price.
 With dealer-arranged financing, you don’t have much wiggle room.
 If you decide to go with dealer-arranged financing, don’t they take the car out of the dealership until the deal is complete?
 Financing can take between a day and two days.
 During this time, the transaction is technically incomplete, and the financier may change the terms of your auto financing later, citing flimsy excuses that have no bearing on you.